shterybai/MusicVisuals/README.md

 ![Buttons1](images/buttons1.png)

-# What I am most proud of in the assignment
-I think in terms of the programming behind the project, I am most proud of the music selection buttons.
-They proved to be very challenging to make and allowed greater interactivity on the part of the user.
-It also breaks up the repition and adds a nice amount of variation to the project.
 Asides from that though, I am also extremely proud of the fact that I was able to implement a short work-in-progress sample of a song that I'm currently writing.

 # Video of my Submission
 You can watch the video [here.](https://www.youtube.com/watch?v=XMEsAbgPAew) Sadly, YouTube heavily compresses videos when uploaded, so the quality is far worse that I'd like it to be.